MQ-9s Provide critical ISR capabilities to the Philippines

 |0

-This work, MQ-9s Provide critical ISR capabilities to the Philippines [Image 3 of 3], by A1C Luis E. Rios Calderon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MQ-9s Provide critical ISR capabilities to the Philippines, by A1C Luis E. Rios Calderon and SSgt Juan Torres-Chardon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT